-This is a summary of the first quarter 2014 published today.
-The complete first quarter 2014 report with tables is available at http://investor.cavotec.com/results.cfm.
+This is a summary of the second quarter 2014 published today.
+The complete second quarter 2014 report with tables is available at http://investor.cavotec.com/results.cfm.
 Investors should not rely on summaries only, but should review the complete reports with tables.

 For further information please visit the orginal news item under the following link: